 Google Voice and HIPAA compliance

-In addition, the Google Voice user must get a signed business associate agreement (BAA) with Google before the service can be used in conjunction with personal health information.
+In addition, a Google Voice user must get a signed business associate agreement (BAA) with Google before the service can be used in conjunction with personal health information.

 What is a BAA?

 A BAA is a legal document between a healthcare provider and a contractor or third-party service used by the healthcare organization.
 The BAA is designed to ensure that both parties adhere to strict guidelines to maintain the security of PHI.

 The HIPAA Privacy Rule summary states that, “when a covered entity uses a contractor or other non-workforce member to perform ‘business associate’ services or activities, the Rule requires that the covered entity include certain protections for the information in a business associate agreement.”

 In this case, Google Voice is a covered entity, and any healthcare provider using Google Voice must get a signed BAA from Google.

 When Google Voice was offered as a free service only, it wasn’t covered under Google’s BAA.
 The Google platforms that offer BAAs are G Suite, Google Apps, and Google Cloud.
 Because Google Voice wasn’t part of any of those, it wasn’t a HIPAA-compliant service.